Enbrel (etanercept)

 - Have any nervous system problems like multiple sclerosis or Guillain-Barré syndrome

-- Have or have had congestive heart failure
+- Have or have had heart problems

 - Are scheduled to have surgery

-- Have or have had Hepatitis B
+- Have or have had hepatitis B

-- Are pregnant or plan to become pregnant or are breastfeeding
+- Are pregnant, planning to become pregnant, or breastfeeding